marcoonroad/dotemacs/README.md

 Building
 --------

-Simply change to the root dir, and run the build script (and I mean the script, not the make tool...):
+Simply change to the root dir, and run:

-    emacs -batch -l compile-all.el -f builder-make-all
+    $ make all

 This will pull everything you need from the interwebz (if you haven't yet), byte compile the stuff and build some packages.